Isaac Eicher’s

 Lodging and Food

 The lodge has plenty of beds, although in order to accommodate a group like ours it is a shared room situation, with bedrooms capable of sleeping anywhere from 3-6 people.
-You can see in the photos examples of the bedrooms, dining hall, and communal spaces, with many outdoor courtyard and patio areas.
+You can see in the photos examples of the bedrooms, dining hall, and communal spaces, with several outdoor courtyard and patio areas.

 Price

-The total price for lodging, food, and tuition is $1,200.
-The “Early Bird” registration price during the month of August is $1,100.
+The total price for lodging, food, and tuition is $1,300.
+During the “Early Bird” registration period (August 15th - September 15th) the price is $1,200.

 When registration opens on Aug.
-1st, any student wishing to reserve a spot will pay a non-refundable deposit of $500.
+15th, any student wishing to reserve a spot will pay a non-refundable deposit of $500.

 The retreat starts Wednesday Feb.
-21st with a meet-and-greet dinner.
+19th with a meet-and-greet dinner.
 The retreat concludes with breakfast on Sunday Feb.
-25th.
+23rd.

 Lake Pátzcuaro and Michoacán, México